Storm-Labs-Inc/cove-contracts-boosties/README.md

 ## Deploying contracts to a live network

+`DEPLOYER_ADDRESS` in the .env file will be used as sender for the script.
+Ensure this is defined before deploying.

 ### Local mainnet fork

 Fork mainnet on the local network using anvil with the provided script: